rbiswas4/Cadence/doc/WhitePaperDiscussion.md

 * All of the stated goals stand to gain from increased numbers of well-measured supernovae.
 The first two goals, however, are indpendent of the spatial position of the supernovae, and do not necessarily gain if the same set of supernovae were distributed across a large region of the sky.
 The third goal, however, does require spatial coverage, and LSST is the only survey that could potentially do this.

 To summarize,

 * Need a large number of SN
 * Be able to detect SN candidates early enough for selective follow-up
 * classify SN types and from other possible transients
 * Need a good determination of intrinsic brightness

+The last two goals, classification and intrinsic brightness determination of SN Ia required for cosmology may have different cadence requirements for optimization.

 ## Requirement for these goals